vorticist/os-demo/README.md

 ENTRYPOINT [ "/server/server" ]
 ```

-The kubernetes cluster will need access to the registry in order to download the image and spin up new pods, we'll need to add registry credentials as part of our cluster resources (If you're using public images you won't need to setup credentials for img pull)
+The kubernetes cluster will need access to the registry in order to download the image, we'll need to add registry credentials as part of our cluster resources (If you're using images publicly available, you won't need to setup credentials for img pull)

 `ai-iac.go`
 ``` golang